bowman2001/perplexdoc/content/doc/intro/markdown/index.md

 Our options here are tied to the way we wrap Markdown lines.

 With Hard Wraps
-: When we enable hard line wraps, to manually limit the line length, we can’t use them to indicate intentional line breaks anymore.
+: When we enable hard-line wraps, to manually limit the line length, we can’t use them to indicate intentional line breaks anymore.
 We need the special syntax CommonMark provides.

 With Soft Wraps
 : If the lines are not wrapped, a line break is the intuitive way to place an intentional one.